Samantha Kane

 Samantha Kane (formerly Charles Kane; born January 1960) is an Iraqi-born British barrister and businesswoman.
 Kane came under media scrutiny in 1990 when she led a takeover bid for Sheffield United F.C. as head of a Saudi Arabian investment firm.
 After coming out as a transgender woman in 1998, she was interviewed for the role of the club's next chief executive; she was ultimately forced to resign from her investment firm.
 From 2004 to 2017, she took a male gender identity, going by the given name Charles, but later came out again as a transgender woman.
-Since 2022, she owns the Carbisdale Castle in the Scottish Highlands and has styled herself as Lady Carbisdale.
+Since 2022, she owns the Carbisdale Castle in the Scottish Highlands and, as the Laird, has styled herself as Lady Carbisdale.
 (Note: Kane uses this self-styled courtesy title as the lady of the manor of Carbisdale Castle and not as a substantive title in relation to peerages in the United Kingdom.)

 Early life and family

-Born in Iraq in January 1960, Kane was assigned male at birth and was her family's eldest son at the time.
-Her family name in Iraq was 'Hashimi'.
+Born in Baghdad, Iraq in January 1960, Samantha Kane was assigned male at birth and was her family's eldest son at the time.
+She grew up in the conservative Hashimi family in Iraq.
 According to the Times, the Hashimi family is part of the "deposed Iraqi branch" of the Hashemite royal family of Jordan.
 Her father held progressive views while her mother, a socialite, was more conservative in her views.

 Kane thought of herself as a girl as early as she could remember in her childhood.
 As a teenager, her parents sent her to London to complete her schooling after they discovered she was in a relationship with a boy in 1976.
 She subsequently lost contact with her parents and did not return to Iraq; her younger brother, who served in the Iraqi army and later moved to Los Angeles, inherited the family fortune after their death.
 She attended Cardiff University and then studied engineering at Northumbria University.